hdmamin/jabberwocky/README.md

 # Project Description

-This GUI provides an audio interface to GPT-3.
-My main goal was to provide a convenient way to interact with various experts or public figures: imagine discussing physics with Einstein or hip hop with Kanye (or hip hop with Einstein? 🤔).
-I often find writing and speaking to be wildly different experiences and I imagined the same would be true when interacting with GPT-3.
-This turned out to be partially true - the default Mac text-to-speech functionality I'm using here is certainly not as lifelike as I'd like.
-Perhaps more powerful audio generation methods will pop up in a future release...
+This project provides two audio interfaces (a conversational alexa skill and a desktop GUI) to GPT-3 and a few of its open source variants.
+One goal is to provide a convenient way to interact with various experts or public figures, as mimicked by GPT-3: imagine discussing physics with Einstein or hip hop with Kanye (or hip hop with Einstein? 🤔).
+Previously, this required going to the OpenAI playground, writing a bio, and periodically deleting parts of your conversation as you exceeded the max prompt window.
+Sometimes I just couldn't be bothered.
+But now, it's as simple as "Alexa, start Quick Chat"...

-We also provide Task Mode containing built-in prompts for a number of sample tasks:
+While the alexa skill is (currently) purely conversational, the GUI also provides Task Mode which contains built-in prompts for a number of sample tasks:

 - Summarization
 - Explain like I'm 5